CityOfVernonia/vernonia-tax-maps/README.md

 Files are included as JPEGs and PDFs.
 JPEGs are georeferenced via the accompanying `*.aux.xml` file in spatial reference NAD 1983 (2011) Oregon Statewide Lambert (Intl Feet) _WKID 6557_.

-Georeferenced tax maps can be viewed overlaid with imagery and and other layers in [Vernonia Map](https://map.vernonia-or.gov/) using the Tax Maps widget.
+Georeferenced tax maps can be viewed overlaid with imagery and and other layers in [Vernonia Map](https://map.vernonia-or.gov/) using the Tax Maps widget or with [Tax Map Viewer](https://vernonia-tax-map-viewer.netlify.app/).

 ![Tax Maps widget](screenshot.jpg "Tax Maps widget")